termoyadernyy/GravitySFML/README.md

 # GravitySFML
-This project was created by accident, because the author started studying Astronomy.
+This project was created by accident, because the author started studying Astronomy & Physics.
 You can modify it however you like for your scientific purposes

 # Wiki: